LIVER CANCER & SSD BENEFITS

 The term “end-stage liver disease” means you have advanced liver disease.
 This is also known as liver failure.
 However, it is possible to have a liver transplant and reverse liver disease.

 Similarly, 10 percent of those waiting are taken off the list throughout the year, as they become too ill to receive a transplant.
-Therefore, even though a liver transplant may be an option, most patients with liver cancer will die as a result of their condition.
+Therefore, even though a new liver may be an option, most patients with liver cancer will die as a result of their condition.

 LIVER CANCER TREATMENT